stuartpb/stuartpb.plan/PLAN.md

 ## Unusual Studio

-I've added/updates most of the projects I've undertaken in the last couple weeks to https://github.com/unusualstudio/unusualstudio-projects/ (which makes it more workable to cut mentions of them from this Planfile), but I still haven't made any progress on rendering the project data into an easy-reading page format.
-Finishing this is my top priority this week.
+I wrote a rendered page for my project list: it's live now as https://unusual.studio/projects/.

-I'm still drafting [thoughts on the project schema][]: figuring out whether I want stage 3 projects to be separated out of the main list or not feels like it's probably the biggest blocker for me (as considering this is stopping me from adding things like my phone dock project described below, for instance).
+I'm still drafting [thoughts on the project schema][]: the big question I have now is how I want to handle "stage 3" projects, if I want them included in with the rest of the projects on the list, or if I want them listed separately.

 [thoughts on the project schema]: https://github.com/unusualstudio/unusualstudio-projects/issues?q=is%3Aissue+is%3Aopen+label%3A%22model+%2F+schema%22

 ## 3D Printing

 My Qidi Tech I has been shaking violently (or at least, violently enough to audibly rattle) on the X axis whenever it starts a new layer: I had been seeing X shifting in some of my prints, but had been attributing it to too-fast print speeds.
 After searching for [similar symptoms][] and finding people attribute this kind of shaking to faulty cables, I now think that this is probably being cause by some kind of brownout/undervolting in the supply of power (since it only happens for a few seconds after actuating the Z stepper).

 [similar symptoms]: https://www.3dhubs.com/talk/thread/grinding-noise-qidi-tech

-I tried reconfiguring the power hookup (so that it's only going through one power strip), but that didn't resolve the issue, so I'm planning on emailing Qidi Tech support about this some time this week.
+I tried reconfiguring the power hookup (so that it's only going through one power strip), but that didn't resolve the issue.
+I'm planning on emailing Qidi Tech support about this some time this week: all my other 3D printing projects are on hold until I can get this issue resolved.

-If I can get the issues with my printer sorted out, I want to resume work on [Project Araminta][] (the name I'd been searching for for the DIY-Harriet-Tubman-$20-bill project I've been working on, which I only realized shortly after posting my 2018-02-02 update).
+Once I get the issues with my printer sorted out, I want to resume work on [Project Araminta][].
 I want to try making a mold for the [stamp blocks][B001ASSAMG] that I bought: I'm also thinking about printing the stamp in a material with some woodfill (which might make it more porous and amenable to stamping, ie. a woodblock print), or reflowing the design to work as a stencil.
-(Another thing I did after posting the 2018-02-02 update was try printing the stamp entirely in PLA: it worked *even worse than the TPU stamps*, so that's a non-starter.
-I *might* try doing it again in ABS, but I wouldn't expect that much of a difference.)

 [Project Araminta]: https://github.com/stuartpb/project-araminta
 [B001ASSAMG]: https://www.amazon.com/gp/product/B001ASSAMG